bamlab/react-native-app-security/README.md

 # Installation and setup

-This packages is designed for use in expo apps with [development builds](https://docs.expo.dev/develop/development-builds/introduction/).
+This package is designed for use in expo apps with [development builds](https://docs.expo.dev/develop/development-builds/introduction/).

 ```sh
 yarn add @bam.tech/react-native-app-security